 Sensitivity assessment.
 Typical surface water temperatures around the UK coast vary, seasonally from 4-19°C (Huthnance, 2010).
 The biotope is considered to tolerate a 2°C increase in temperature for a year.
 An acute increase at the pressure benchmark may be tolerated in winter, but a sudden return to typical temperatures could lead to mortalities among acclimated animals.
-However, no evidence was found to support this assessment.
+No evidence was found to support this assessment, however.
 An acute increase of 5°C in summer would be close to the lethal thermal temperature for Balanus crenatus.
+Biotope resistance is therefore assessed as 'Medium' and resilience as 'High' and biotope sensitivity is therefore 'Low'.
 Adult Semibalanus balanoides are considered likely to be able to tolerate an acute or chronic change, however, if an acute change in temperature occurred in autumn or winter it could disrupt reproduction, while a chronic change could alter reproductive success if it exceeded thermal thresholds for reproduction.
 The effects would depend on the magnitude, duration and footprint of the activities leading to this pressure.
 However, barnacle populations are highly connected, with a good larval supply and high dispersal potential (Wethey et al., 2011, Rognstad et al., 2014).
 Resistance is therefore assessed as 'High' (despite some potential effects on reproductive success) and resilience as 'High' (by default).
 This biotope is therefore considered to be 'Not sensitive' at the pressure benchmark, although some changes in the proportions of different barnacle species may occur.